EzekialSA/4scanner/README.md

 (4scanner is ONLY compatible with python3+)

+For Arch Linux there is an [AUR package](https://aur.archlinux.org/packages/4scanner/)

 ## Running via Docker
 Create a config (detail below), name it config.json and drop it where you would like to download the images.
 Then run a container: